All My Life (K-Ci & JoJo song): Accolades

 "All My Life" was nominated for multiple awards.
-At the 1999 Grammy Awards, "All My Life" was nominated for Best R&B Vocal Performance and Best R&B Song.
-Finally, the video was nominated for Best R&B Video at the 1999 MTV Video Music Awards.
+At the 41st Grammy Awards in 1999, "All My Life" was nominated for Best R&B Vocal Performance and Best R&B Song.
+The music video for the song was nominated for Best R&B Video at the 1998 MTV Video Music Awards, losing to Wyclef Jean's "Gone till November".

 Music video

 The song's accompanying music video was directed by Lara M. Schwartz.
 It begins by showing many of the people in the crowd, followed by a pianist playing the introduction.
-It eventually pans over the two as they begin singing into their microphones.
+It eventually pans over K-Ci & JoJo as they begin singing into their microphones.
 Every so often, an outside scene of love will show up.
 Examples are of a teacher helping a student read, parents with a newborn baby, a woman giving a homeless man food, a lesbian couple laying in bed and talking, and a father with his daughter.
 In between these scenes, the camera pans over the stage, as well as the people in the crowd and the musicians.
 At the end, the camera shows a sunset and pans away.

-The video was nominated for Best R&B Video at the 1998 MTV Video Music Awards, losing to Wyclef Jean's "Gone Till November".
-The song was also nominated for two Grammy Awards.